1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What should I eat during treatment?

-Focus on cooked foods, soft proteins (like eggs or yogurt), and well-washed fruits and vegetables.
-Avoid raw or undercooked items if your immune system is weakened.
+Place emphasis on cooked foods, soft proteins (as eggs or yogurt) and thoroughly washed fruits and vegetables.
+When your immune system is weak avoid raw or under cooked foods.

 What raises the risk of B-cell lymphoma?